LeidenUniversityLibrary/cds-lab-homepage/docs/index.md

 are rare and often fragile.
 This platform is being developed to allow online exploration of the manuscripts by theme.

+More details are available on the [project page](projects/digmanclass.md).

+!!! note
-*Note:* while this website is being developed, we require a password to get to the website.
+    While this website is being developed, we require a password to get to the website.

 ## [FromThePage transcription platform](https://transcription.digitalscholarship.nl/)